Marketo Email Program Templates Guide

 Let’s Get Started

-First of all, you’re not going to be building just one program template, you’re going to be building one for each of your primary email use cases, starting with the most frequently used.
+We will start with your most frequently used email use case and then build a program template for each of your primary email use cases.
 Don’t try to build a separate template for every imaginable email send—apply the 80/20 rule and build the fewest number of program templates to satisfy the majority of your email sends.

 - Single body copy email w/ CTA button + banner image